 * Please don't send invitations to birthday parties or celebrations to be delivered at school.
 This often creates an uncomfortable situation for the child/children who do not receive an invitation.
 The only exception, of course is if you intend to invite every child in the class.

-* Your child has a special folder to bring home each day.
+* Your child has a special folder to bring home each Friday.
 In it, will be any notices from the school office, PTO notes, lunch account balances from food services and any other notes from the classroom.
 We will also include any work that your child has completed.
 Please take all papers out and keep them at home.
-Send the Daily Folder back to school the following morning so that we can use them to organize your child's mail throughout the week.
-You can also send any lunch money envelopes, bus passes, excuses, etc. back to school in your child's Daily Folder.
+Send the Friday Folder back to school the following Monday morning so that we can use them to organize your child's mail throughout the week.

 Will my kindergartner have homework?

 * In the spring of 2018, our School Board of Directors adopted a new homework policy for Elementary Students.
-Kindergartenes will not have formal homework, although we strongly encourage you to create your own family routine of reading to and with your student!
+Kindergarteners will not have formal homework, although we strongly encourage you to create your own family routine of reading with your student!